concourse/rfcs/033-archiving-pipelines/proposal.md

 pipeline 'pipeline-name' archived
 ```

-Archived pipelines are permanently paused - no resource checking or job scheduling is performed.
-They should consume no scheduling resources - only database space for the build history.
-Note that, with the exception of the behaviour of `CreateJobBuild` (outlined below), any behaviour associated with paused pipelines should be inherited by archived pipelines (things like resource checking and garbage collection included).

-Archived pipelines may have their configuration stripped out so that credentials and other sensitive information isn't stored forever.
-(This also has the effect of making it impossible for the pipeline to accidentally run somehow.)
+Archived pipelines inherit the behavior of paused pipelines, with a few differences outlined below.
+As with paused pipelines, no resource checking or job scheduling is performed.
+Build logs are kept, but remain subject to the configured build log retention policy.

-Archived pipelines will be viewable in the web UI, but grouped into a separate section, hidden by default.
+Archived pipelines remain viewable in the web UI and `fly`, but they are grouped into a separate section, hidden by default.

+Unlike paused pipelines, archived pipelines will have their configuration stripped out so that sensitive information isn't stored forever.

+Unlike paused pipelines, new builds cannot be created for archived pipelines.
+This is outlined in the API differences below, and enforced by the removal of their configuration.

 Archived pipeline names exist in the same namespace as unarchived pipelines.
-They can still be navigated to and interacted with by their name.
+Configuring a new pipeline with the same name as an archived pipeline un-archives the pipeline and gives it a new configuration.
+See [Un-archiving](#un-archiving).

 ## API implications